 Politeia launched on Oct 16 2018, and after one year of operation 53 proposals had been published, 38 proceeded to a vote, with 25 approved and 13 rejections.
 Of the tickets that were eligible to vote on each proposal, there was a mean turnout of 31%.
+In the second year of Politeia's operation , there were 46 proposals and mean ticket turnout was 28%.

-Proposals have been approved which cover decisions like hiring a PR firm, approving a marketing budget, various research projects, DEX infrastructure, Python tools, a bug bounty, and policy decisions like a new contractor clearance process and an amendment of the project's constitution.
+Proposals have been approved which cover decisions like hiring a PR firm, approving a marketing budget, various research projects, DEX infrastructure,

+Python tools, a bug bounty, and policy decisions like a new contractor clearance process and an amendment of the project's constitution.